 Specify the number of character positions per tab stop, within the range 2 to 9.
 By default, the assembler sets eight character positions per tab stop.
+This option is only available for the 78K0/78K0S cores.

 Preprocessor

 The Preprocessor options allow you to define symbols and include paths for use by the assembler.